kip-dk/angular-xrm-webresource/README.md

 ![Add angular app to solution](https://raw.githubusercontent.com/kip-dk/angular-xrm-webresource/master/Documentation/solution-add-angular-application.png)

-Just for the sake, you can test you that you application is ready to go by opending a command prompt, navigate to
+Just for the sake of confirmation, you can test run your application.
+This is done by opending a command prompt, navigate to

 ````C:\Projects\MyAngularSolution\Deploy\Demo````